LearnersGuild/guide/Game_Manual/Basic_Gameplay.md

 In the **reflection** stage, learners reflect on both the _process_ of their learning and team collaboration as well as on the _product_ of their own and others' projects.

-There are two parts to this stage: a **retrospective**, for reflecting on and giving feedback about the team process and individual learning; and a **review**, for evaluating and critiquing the artifacts produced during the cycle.
+There are two parts to this stage: a **retrospective**, for reflecting on and giving feedback about the team process and individual learning; and a **review**, for evaluating and critiquing the artifact produced during the cycle.

 The moderator will set aside time at the end of the cycle for reflection.
 During this time, learners reflect on their own.
 It is a quiet, contemplative time for harvesting the insights and learnings of the past cycle.